dryad-naiad-software/sethlans/README.md

 * AMD GPU Support
 * Combined CPU and GPU rendering on a single node
 * Blender version selection per project
+* User access control.
+Regular users can see their own projects but not others.
+Administrators can see all.

 A more detailed description of Sethlans features plus a Getting Started Guide are available at [Sethlans Docs](https://sethlans-docs.dryadandnaiad.com/).